explainers-by-googlers/script-src-v2/README.md

   -If implemented this way, strict-dynamic behavior could also be limited to scripts loaded via a hashed URL.
 - Having the presence of URL hashes imply strict-dynamic, and providing an opt-out keyword, e.g. `no-strict-dynamic-hashes`.

-#### Implement the new features as a completely new directive
-The new features can be implemented as part of a separate directive (e.g. `script-src-v2`) that completely replaces `script-src` if it's set.
-This has the advantage of making the policy easier to read since it's immediately obvious what applies in browsers that are compatible with the new features, and what is the fallback for browsers that are not.
-On the other hand, the main drawback to this approach is that moves the complexity to the [fallback algorithm](https://www.w3.org/TR/CSP3/#directive-fallback-list).

-Both `script-src-elem` and `script-src-attr` fallback directly to `script-src` so they can be handled by either introducing a replacement that supports the new features and replaces the other one if set(e.g. `script-src-elem-v2`), or by completely ignoring them if `script-src-v2` is set.

-`worker-src`, `child-src`, and `default-src` interact with `script-src`, but also with other directives, so adding a "v2" version of them leads to an overly complicated algorithm.
-Alternatively we can add support for url hashes directly on these directives, but that means the only way to have a backup policy for browsers that don't support them, is to not rely on the fallback algorithm and use `script-src` directly.
-Finally, we can also choose to not support the new features in these, but this leads to a scenario where sites that want to use URL hashes for workers have to *not* set `worker-src` and are forced to rely on the fallback to `script-src`

 ### **Deployment use case examples**